Military service: Estonia

 From 2003, unit-based training for conscripts was introduced and conscripts began to be called into service in 2 parts: pre-service and main occupation.

 The length of military service is often determined by the manner in which the professional is recruited.
 Those who entered the service in January and July by pre-conscription generally earn 11 months, those who arrived in October 8 months.
 The final length of service shall be determined by the post to which the soldier is assigned.
 A member of the Defense Forces shall be appointed to the position after completing a basic course for a soldier or sailor.
 The recruitment recruits professionals whose posts require 11 months of military service (drivers, specialists, non-commissioned officers and reserve commanders).

 France

 Modern conscription was invented during the French Revolution, when the Republic wanted a stronger defense and to expand its radical ideas throughout Europe.
 The 1798 Jourdan Act stated: "Any Frenchman is a soldier and owes himself to the defense of the nation".
 Thus Napoleon Bonaparte could create afterward the Grande Armée with which he set out on the first large intra-European war.

 France suspended peacetime military conscription in 1996, while those born before 1979 had to complete their service; since the Algerian War (1954–62), conscripts had not been deployed abroad or in war zones, except those volunteering for such deployments.

-In 2018, the French Parliament adopted a government plan, reinstating one month of compulsory military service for both genders starting 2024.